Phage (Star Trek: Voyager): Reception

+In 2020, io9 listed this as one of the seven "must-watch" episodes of Star Trek: Voyager's first season.

 In 2021, Nerdist said this was one of the top ten Star Trek episodes with first alien contact, praising the disgusting Vidiians as the best enemy alien species of the early seasons.

 Video releases

 This episode was released on LaserDisc in Germany in 1996, paired with "The Cloud" for 49 DEM.
 1st Season Vol. 3 included "Phage" with the German language title Transplantationen and "The Cloud" as Der Mysteriöse Nebel on a single double sided 12" LaserDisc, with a German audio Dolby Surround soundtrack.